optimizely/style-guides/csharp/commenting.md

 /// <param name="bucketingKey">string value used for the key of the murmur hash.</param>
 /// <returns>integer Unsigned value denoting the hash value for the user</returns>
 ```

+- Workarounds should be commented  `/// KLUDGE:`

+// TODO: talk about with examples `/// TODO:`
+- To-do